Saab Rb 08

-Robot 08 (Rb 08) was a Swedish anti-ship missile.
-It was the first operational ship-based anti-ship missiles.
+Robot 08 (Rb 08) was an anti-ship missile developed in Sweden by Saab during the early Cold War.
+It was the first operational ship-based anti-ship missile.
 The design was a development of the French Nord Aviation CT20 target missile and was manufactured by Saab.
-The project to develop the weapon was initiated in the 1950s and the missile entered service in 1966 aboard the Halland-class destroyers, later also serving with the Swedish Coastal Artillery.
+The project to develop the weapon was initiated in the 1950s and the missile entered sea-going service in 1966 aboard the Halland-class destroyers, later also serving in a land-based coastal defense role with the Swedish Coastal Artillery.
 Guidance was via radio command and active radar homing.
 The missile was replaced by the RBS-15, being retired in 1995.

 Development

 The Royal Swedish Naval Materiel Administration experimented in the 1950s with the development of an anti-ship missile, with the project name M20.
 Disputes with the Air Force Materiel Administration over responsibility for missile development prolonged the development.
 Therefore, in 1962 the Naval Materiel Administration directed Saab to develop an anti-ship version of Nord Aviation's CT20 target missile.
 Saab worked with the French company on the development, with the missile, engine and some of the sensors developed in France and early flight tests taking place at a French launching ground in the Mediterranean Sea.
 Final production took place in the Nord Aviation factory of Méaulte (Somme) before components were sent to be reassembled in Sweden.